PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 Increasing a number by 1 is soooooo common that we have an even sugarier way of increasing a variable by 1.

-(sugariest way to increase a number by 1)
+(sugariest method to increase a number by 1)
 ```c
 counter++;
 ```